After waiting for my mid-2012 MacBook Pro to update for two days and nights, it’s finally on the latest macOS — 10.13 High Sierra!

 How to fix: Open Activity Monitor and find resource-hogging processes.
 You can access Activity Monitor by going to Applications > Utilities, or do a quick Spotlight search.
 Close those applications or processes (highlight them and click “X” button) that are over-consuming your CPU and memory.
 Also, read this Mac overheating article I wrote earlier for other fixes.

-While I installed High Sierra, my mid-2012 MacBook Pro did run hot a little bit, but not to a point that it needed attention.
+While I installed High Sierra, my mid-2012 MacBook Pro did run hot a little bit, but not to the point that it needed attention.
 I found that once I quit a few commonly used apps like Google Chrome and Mail, the fan immediately stopped running loud.
 I had to switch to my PC for work stuff during those two days, which wasn’t a problem for me, fortunately. 🙂

 After macOS High Sierra is Installed